erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `extend_lock_time`

-An example of extending the lock time for a vxASTRO position by 1 week.
+An example of extending the lock time for a vAMP position by 1 week.

 ```json
 {